Christina5P/rent-a-house/README.md

 Fonts are taken from Google Fonts
 link: "https://fonts.googleapis.com/css2?family=Gluten:wght@100..900&display=swap"

+- I have create an own davicon to use in head, with same font and colour as the pages.

 ## Future Features

 **Social media links**
-The thouht is to upload a video on youtube, but it hasn´t been done yet.
+The thought is to upload a video on youtube, but it hasn´t been done yet.
 <br>
-When I start the renting, Krokviken will have an own site on fb and instagram and the links will then go direct to those sites.
+When I start renting, Krokviken will have an own site on fb and instagram and the links will then go direct to those sites.
 That can lead to more traffic and the object will get attention to more poople and more revenue for me.

 **Gallery**